Naanu Avanalla...Avalu: Marketing

 Upon receiving critical acclaim winning two National Film Awards and having premiered at the Melbourne International Film Festival in August 2015, Naanu Avanalla...Avalu generated curiosity domestically.
 25 September 2015 was announced as the date of theatrical release in India.
 Promotion began around a month before release.
 In Karnataka, the primary market for Kannada cinema, single-screen cinema owners refused to screen as they found the film not "commercial enough".
 On requests from the makers, distributors refused to take up the film for distribution, not anticipating profits.

 Subsequently, Naanu Avanalla...Avalu received support from actors Yash, Sudeep, Shiva Rajkumar, Puneeth Rajkumar, Sharan and Ganesh who promoted it on social media platforms.
 On watching the film and learning of the makers' woes, Yash persuaded distributors Jayanna and Bhogendra to distribute it, who had previously produced and distributed many of his films.
 Naanu Avanalla...Avalu also received support from and was promoted by directors Ram Gopal Varma and Girish Kasaravalli.
 With minimal support from single-screen owners, owners of multiplexes in Bangalore finally agreed to screen it.
 A few members of the Indian branch of Rotary International, the Rotary Club, offered their support by booking the first 10,000 tickets.

+Reception

+Sunayana Suresh of The Times of India rated the film four out of five stars and wrote, "Watch this film, for there are very few that talk about the transgender community without using cliches and humour and present the story as it.
+This films gives the viewer an India we often choose to overlook".
+Anna M. M. Vetticad of The Hindu Business Line wrote, "Naanu Avanalla…Avalu drags every discomfiting question out of those dark corners into the light, compelling us to confront them and our own role in perpetuating prejudice by, if nothing else, turning a blind eye to it".
+A Sharadhaa of The New Indian Express wrote, "On the whole, Naanu Avanalla, Avalu indeed stands out for the very effort to highlight turmoil in a different light".
+Shyam Prasad S of the Bangalore Mirror wrote, "There may not be answers to many questions, but the film is a powerful message that no matter what preference one has towards one’s gender, they need to be treated on par with everyone".